 The Forex market is open 24 hours a day, 5 days a week.
 This sounds great, but it is a trap.

 Just because the market is open doesn't mean you should trade.
-There are "Dead Zones" where price moves sideways for hours (eating your spread), and "Kill Zones" where price moves 100 pips in minutes.
+There are "Dead Zones" where price moves sideways (eating your spread), and "Kill Zones" where maximum **Liquidity** and **Volatility** create large moves.

 To be a profitable trader, you must stop trading *all the time* and start trading at the *right time*.